Finding inspiration in the home with Kasper Bjørke

 “I can enter an almost uplifted and meditative state when I observe the artworks.
 I have curated the art in my collection based on how they resonate with me in different ways, aligning with different facets of my personality.”

-Most furniture is a necessity in a home, but like art, ours is carefully selected.
-We rarely replace anything, and if we do, it is only if something is broken.
-We never go after the latest trends or something we stumble upon.
-We invest in objects that can last us a lifetime.
-For example, our sofa is 15 years old and quite beaten up, but that is precisely the point — it holds stories.
+Take our sofa, for instance: it’s 15 years old and well-worn, but that’s exactly the point — it carries stories.
 Just as I have a personal dialogue with the artworks on the walls, the entire family has a close relationship with the furniture.
-I take pleasure in the thought that our furniture and art can be passed down through generations.
+I find joy in the idea that both our furniture and art can be passed down through generations.
 Our children will remember sitting and drawing on the folk chairs by the large wooden dining table.

 Mio Stool & Side Table paired together with the Mio Coffee Table.